 On the 24th March, there is a school flag parade.
 Schoolchildren march in traditional Greek costume or assorted clothes.
 As a rule, the best students of the schools carry Greek flags.

 On the 25th March, Greeks celebrate with big military parades.
 In Athens, the parade passes in front of the House of Parliament in Syntagma Square.

-Independence Day parades also take place in several countries around the world where there is strong Greek presence.
+Independence Day parades also take place in several countries around the world where there is strong Greek presence, such as Australia or the United States.
 Many of the people participating in the parades wear traditional Greek folk costumes.